La Mare au Diable: Plot

 He leaves with his son, Pierre, and Mary, a young and beautiful 16 year old girl who needs to find a job in town.
 They stop near the Mare au Diable and spend the night.
 Germain and Mary begin to fall in love with each other, but neither shows it.
 The next morning Germain goes to see the widow and leaves his son with Mary.
 When he comes to fetch him, disappointed by the widow, he learns that Mary has fled her employer (who tried to rape her) with Pierre.
 Germain finds them both at the Mare au Diable and they all go back to the village.
 After several months, Germain's mother-in-law persuades him to renew his suit, and Mary accepts.

 Reception and legacy

 The novel (specifically, its opening scene) is supposed to have been the inspiration for Rosa Bonheur's 1849 painting Ploughing in the Nivernais.

 Criticism

-A contrasexual, queer reading of the novel was offered by James Hamilton, who suggested that, rather than see Germain as a projection of a male author, Marie could profitably be regarded as an ego-heroine; according to Hamilton, such a reading offers a better explanation of the title (and its explicit reference to a female element, water) and greater depth for Marie's two suitors.
+A contrasexual reading of the novel was offered by James Hamilton, who suggested that, rather than see Germain as a projection of a male author, Marie could profitably be regarded as an ego-heroine; according to Hamilton, such a reading offers a better explanation of the title (and its explicit reference to a female element, water) and greater depth for Marie's two suitors.